academe/OmniPay-Payone/README.md

 * "123"
 * "1.23"

-The items are then added to the `ItemBag` in the normal way:
+The items are then added to the `ItemBag` in the normal way as an array of objects:

 ~~~php
 $items = new \Omnipay\Common\ItemBag($lines);